Sarina Bolden: International career

 Bolden's performance with the Loyola Marymount University women's soccer team led to her being invited to participate in a training camp in Orlando, Florida in April 2017 which was organized by the United States women's national under-23 soccer team.
 In late 2017, she was able to participate in training camps organized by the Philippines women's national football team and caught the attention of Richard Boon, then head coach of the national team.
 She was later named in the final line up for the Philippine national team that participated at the 2018 AFC Women's Asian Cup.

 In the Philippines' first group stage match against host Jordan, Bolden had her first international cap.
 She scored the winning goal for the Philippines in their 2–1 victory against the hosts.

-Bolden was named in the line up for the Philippine national team that participated at the 2022 AFC Women's Asian Cup.
+Bolden was named in the lineup for the Philippine national team that participated at the 2022 AFC Women's Asian Cup.
 The Philippines advanced to the knockout stage of the AFC Women's Asian Cup for the first time.
 During the quarterfinals against Chinese Taipei, which ended in a penalty shoot-out following a 1–1 draw, Bolden scored the winning penalty which resulted in the Philippines qualifying for their first-ever FIFA Women's World Cup, the 2023 edition.
+On 25 July 2023, she scored the only goal in a 1–0 win over World Cup co-host New Zealand, to be her country's first ever goal and victory in the competition.

+She would make her milestone 50th international cap after playing in a friendly against South Korea on April 5, 2024.